 Perfection is a trap.
 My first blog post, What False Comfort Zone Are You In? shared how my recognizing that trap had enabled me to go forward.
-Well, here I am again.
-Caught up in the desire to be perfect.
+Well, here I am again, caught up in the perfect trap.

 My day job requires that I am certified in PALS (pediatric advanced life support.)
 I have to re-certify every two years.
 You’d think I’d be used to it by now.
 I’m not.